How to Sell a Business – the Story Your Buyers Need to Hear

 Two Other Critical Steps in Preparing to Sell Your Business

-Before working through the tasks in this article, make sure and utilize these other two resources first.
+Before working through the five items for how to sell a business, make sure and utilize these other two resources first.
 What you’re about to read is actually step 3 in the business exit process.
 Below you will find what you need to complete steps 1 and 2.

 Step 1: Use this 17-point checklist to develop your business exit strategy